wythe0513/boilerplate/source/Starbucks.md

 #### 1.5 Summary

 - The customer population of male is larger than females throughout generation.
 - More populated ages are 40s-60s and younger people are less.
 Also, male are more populated than females.
-It is intersting to me, in Japan where I live, the situation is the opposite, Starbucks is popular for younger(students) and female people.
-It is not so popular for 50s man to have a cafe latte in Starbucks in Japan
+It is interesting to me, in Japan where I live, the situation is the opposite, Starbucks is popular for younger(students) and females.
+It is not so popular for 50s man to have a cafe latte in Starbucks in Japan.
 - The average income level for females is larger than male generally.
 - The average amount spent for females is more than male in most ages, while the population of male is bigger than female.
 At the same time, numbers of offers  completed hence reward gained for females are larger than male.
 - As a particular trend, a group of the older generation(90s) of male spend significantly larger amounts that is deviated from a general trend.
 They are maybe very loyal customers.
 - Offers of any kind may not make a big impact on their action to buy although it is difficult to say about this from those data.
-- The customers with less interest in offers(less than 40% of offers completed to the offer received((lower 25% boundary of total customers who made transaction))  has a particular feature that is the significant larger number of male compare to that of total customers.
+- The customers with less interest in offers(less than 40% of offers completed to the offer received((lower 25% boundary of total customers who made transaction))  have a particular feature that is the significant larger number of male compare to that of total customers.
 - It can be said that a more favorable target with higher possibility to respond to offers are females of 30s to 50s ages with higher incomes.

 ### 2. Machine Learning approach

-Three machine learning analysis were made in this section.
+Three machine learning analyses were made in this section.

 #### 2.1 Principal Component Analysis(PCA)